About JADE

 How does it work?

-JADE uses a natural language dependency parser to search for verbs that are part of the USDL's ableist language lexicon.
+JADE uses a natural language dependency parser to search for verbs that are part of the US Department of Labor's ableist language lexicon.

-The gendered terms come from my work on ableist language lexicon gender in job descriptions in publishing language.
-Likewise, the ageist terms comes from my research into this.
+The gendered terms come from research into gender in job descriptions in publishing.
+The ageist terms draw from parallel research into ageist language in the same context.

-I've also added in terminology that was not included in the original lexicons, and has been updated to reflect more inclusive language.
-And I expect to increase the inclusionary coverage over time.
+Additional terminology not included in the original lexicons has been added and updated to reflect more inclusive language.
+Coverage continues to expand.

 What you need to know